All Episodes

 And so when these malcontents come along and start lodging their complaints, well, I understand how they feel.

-I mean, we've got a Castrati out there, the new Castrati, people without any spine, backbone, testicles, whatever you want to say.
+I mean, we've got a castrati out there, the new castrati, people without any spine, backbone, testicles, whatever you want to say.

-Canon Tulsa, you're next on the Rush Limbaugh program.
+Cannon Tulsa, you're next on the Rush Limbaugh program.

 Hello, sir.